Gamemode4Dev/lib_trades/README.md

 - `DecorItem.tag.gm4_trades.options` holds vanilla metadata, as explained above.
 - `DecorItem.tag.gm4_trades.pool` holds a string known as the trade option's "trade pool name".
 This should be a namespaced string, which identifies that multiple trade options that should be shown as one trade option on the Wandering Trader.
 Trade options with an omitted `pool` tag are considered to be in unnamed trade pools and are always displayed as their own, standalone trade option in the Wandering Trader.

+Please note that the `example_pack` must be started by calling `#load:load`, as a proper load implementation is not included.

 ## Technical Details
 Any adapted implementations of this library should make sure that:
 - For trade pools, ALL trades with a matching trade pool name should be collected and then one of the members should be drawn uniform-randomly to be displayed as a single trade option in the Wandering Trader.